GoodNotes/interviews/README.md

 ## Overview of our interview process:

-1. Tell us what you are passionate about (30 - 45 minutes)
+1. Tell us what you are passionate about (30 minutes)
-    - First phone interview with a senior team member
+    - First phone interview with a senior member from our Talents team
 2. Show us what you could build (2 - 4 hours)
-    - Depending on the role you applied, you would be ask to work on one of these take home challenges
+    - Depending on the role you applied, you would be asked to work on one of these take-home challenges
         - [Software Engineering Challenge](software-engineering.md)
         - [Product Design Challenge](design.md)
         - [Customer Support Case Challenge](customer-support.md)
         - [Office Manager Case Challenge](office-manager.md)
         - [Quality Assurance Challenge](quality-assurance.md)
+    - Exception may be given to candidates who have built significant and non-trivial products.
+4. Meet your hiring manager (1 hour)
+    - Second phone interview with your hiring manager and another senior team member
+    - You would have a chance to go through your take-home submission and other projects you have built.
+    - For engineering roles, we may also ask you to work on some live coding questions via screen share.
 3. Meet the founder and the team (6 hours)
     - Full day on-site interview with us at our office
         1. Meet our founder, Steven